TUTORIAL / How to create a howlite marble effect with polymer clay

 - White polymer clay

-- Black heavy body acrylic paint
+- Black heavy body acrylic paint (or any other black thick acrylic paint)

 - Sculpey Liquid Polymer Clay